 Another factor that goes into working with sintered materials is keeping the air as clean as possible.
 Just as you would when working with other stone materials, having an effective dust collector set up to remove the particles from the work area is important.
 Additionally, filtering the stone water that is produced in the fabrication shop is also just as important in a shop that fabricates sintered surfaces.
 This can be done using a number of our systems for filtering water from sintered stone fabrication shops.

 In the end, sintered stone is a popular material because of the benefits that it offers.
-It also is a unique material that requires fabrication professionals to be especially knowledgeable about working with it; including being familiar with best practices offered by the maker of the specific sintered stone that you are considering.
-Because of the benefits associated with sintered stone, it will likely continue to be a prominent material when it comes to use as a durable and high quality material for many uses in a number of environments.
+It also is a unique material that requires specific knowledge.
+So, fabrication professionals acquire special knowledge about working with it.
+Training includes familiartiy with best practices by the maker of the specific material that you are considering.
+Because of the benefits associated with sintered surfaces, it will likely continue to be a prominent material when it comes to use as a durable and high quality material for many uses in a number of environments.